-On a typical day at Eastern Ridge, children laugh, learn something new, play with friends, create beautiful artwork from natural materials and get dirty.
-They also might mediate, track animals, work in the garden and look for shapes in the clouds.
+On a typical day at the Eastern Ridge School, children laugh, learn something new, play with friends, create beautiful artwork from natural materials, and get dirty.
+They also might practice yoga and mindfulness, track animals, work in the garden, and look for shapes in the clouds.

-Project block time is the core part of our program.
-Rather than being prescriptive, project work emerges out of the interests of the children with teachers facilitating and co-researching with the children.
+Our day is broken into project blocks, which are the core of our program.
+Rather than being prescriptive, project work emerges out of the interests of the children, with teachers facilitating and co-researching with the children.

-Project block time includes imagination play, drama, art, language and literacy, journaling, songs and music, early mathematics exploration and lots and lots of scientific study of the natural world.
+Project block time includes imaginative play, drama, art, language and literacy, journaling, songs and music, early mathematics exploration, and lots and lots of scientific study of the natural world.

-It is important for young children to have time to rest and enjoy quiet activities during the day.
-Children rest in the afternoon for 30 to 90 minutes, depending on their needs and pertaining to the Virginia licensing regulations.
-Children who are not sleeping after 30 minutes may join afternoon activities.
+A note on nap and rest time: It is important for young children to have time to rest and enjoy quiet activities during the day.
+At Eastern Ridge, children rest in the afternoon for 30 to 90 minutes, depending on their needs and adhering to the Virginia licensing regulations.
+Children who are not sleeping after 30 minutes may join quiet afternoon activities.